 Ladies that Lunch 1st OR 3rd July 2019 - date TBC around your preferences

 A new event for women run by women.
-As with all events we run, safety will be of paramount importance so this will be hosted by Lisa our office manager, assisted by Jazz Willis,our female Suzuki engineer, and one of our female powerboat instructors who will planned the trip.
+As with all events we run, safety will be of paramount importance so this will be hosted by Lisa our office manager, assisted by Jazz Willis,our female Suzuki engineer, and one of our female powerboat instructors who will plan the trip.
 Current thinking is to leave from the Hamble to lunch with a bit shopping in GunWharf Quay.
 However, nothing is in stone.
 It would be good to get a team of ladies out there leading from the front other than that its up to you what you do!

 Alderney Race 19th -21st July 2019